 OCOG is the state grant awarded to undergraduate students by the state of Ohio.
 In order to receive this grant a student must be a legal Ohio resident for at least one year, and demonstrate financial need on the FAFSA.
 The amount awarded is based on the number of credit hours enrolled.

-The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides up to $3,760 per year in grants for graduate and undergraduate students.
+The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides grants for graduate and undergraduate students.
 The TEACH grant is for students who intend to teach full-time in high-need subject areas for at least four years at schools that serve students from low-income families.